Helping to protect our wildlife

 Coming soon!
 Download our check list

 A visit to this well-loved Garden Route establishment conveniently situated off the N2, between Plettenberg Bay and Knysna is a must on your holiday to-do list.
-The complex hosts six businesses inspired by art, design, and nature, and we are fortunate to be a part of this beautiful venue.
-You can expect to be treated to a lovely meal, coffee and cake at the Hen House Restaurant as well as visit beautiful artisanal craft, cheese, clothing and furniture shops.
-The Heath Complex also boasts one of Plettenberg Bay’s best playgrounds which makes it a perfect venue for outings with children and for children’s parties.
+The Heath hosts six businesses inspired by art, design, and nature, and we are fortunate to be a part of this beautiful venue.
+You can expect to be treated to a lovely meal, coffee and cake at the Cafecito as well as visit beautiful artisanal craft, cheese, clothing and furniture shops.
+The Heath also boasts one of Plettenberg Bay’s best playgrounds which makes it a perfect venue for outings with children and for children’s birthday parties.

 PERFECT FOR BIRTHDAY PARTIES